ZebraDevs/Mobile_Dimensioning_Samples/README.md

 ## Java
 ### ParcelMDClientSampleApp
+This sample demonstrates the zebra recommended way of  usage  Mobile Parcel Dimensioning API in Line of Business Application (LOB) .
+This sample app is targeted for Java Development Enviroment.
+Use this as a reference to build your Application.
 Tested with:
 Android Studio Artic Fox

 ## Xamarin
 ### ParcelMDClientSampleApp
+This sample demonstrates the zebra recommended way of  usage  Mobile Parcel Dimensioning API in Line of Business Application (LOB) .
+This sample app is targeted for Xamarin Development Enviroment.
+Use this as a reference to build your Application.

 Tested with:
 Microsoft Visual Studio Professional 2022 Version 17.2.1 Xamarin   17.2.0.174